 Here are a few suggestions to get started:

-- Add in large, descriptive buttons: Apple suggests a size of 44x44 pts.
+• Add in large, descriptive buttons.
+Apple suggests a size of 44x44 pts.

-- Increase font size: Choose at least 16px, with a line height of 1.5.
+• Increase font size.
+Choose at least 16px, with a line-height of 1.5.

-- Skip mouseover and hover effects.
+• Skip mouse-over and hover effects.

+4.1.
 Very Important Pages

-Give visitors the most important web pages first.
-If you have a website built and have access to traffic analytics, take advantage of it.
+Give visitors the most critical web pages first.
+Then, if you have a website together with access to traffic analytics, take advantage of it.
 In addition, ask yourself a few more questions:

-- What actions do smartphone users take most often on your website?
+• What actions do smartphone users take most often on your website?

 Let your answers guide you in creating new content in an educated manner.

+4.2.
 Search = Navigation

+4.3.
 Navigation should be intuitive

+4.5.
 Don't forget multiple screens